 - GRE General Test score (if available)

 Postgraduate Admissions will contact you by email with an offer of a place on the course if your application is successful.
+You should expect a decision within six weeks following our receipt of an Academic Reference.
 Details of any conditions you must meet will be explained in this email.
 Please make sure you accept your offer as soon as possible.

-Further guidance is provided on the University’s Postgraduate Admissions website.
+Further guidance is provided on the University’s Postgraduate Admissions webpages.